-- (1) A lease, agreement, licence, permit or other authority over, or in relation to, land in a national park (Cape York Peninsula Aboriginal land), other than an agreement or a licence, permit or other authority issued or given under a regulation, may be granted, made, issued or given only- - (a) by the chief executive with the consent of the indigenous landholder for the land; or - (b) by the indigenous landholder for the land with the consent of the chief executive. - (2) A lease, agreement, licence, permit or other authority mentioned in subsection (1) must be consistent with- - (a) the management principles and any management plan for the national park (Cape York Peninsula Aboriginal land); and - (b) any indigenous land use agreement for the land; and - (c) the indigenous management agreement for the land. - (3) If a lease is granted under subsection (1), the chief executive must, as soon as practicable after the grant, lodge the lease with the chief executive (lands) for registration.
+- (a) by the chief executive with the consent of the indigenous landholder for the land; or - (b) by the indigenous landholder for the land with the consent of the chief executive. - (2) A lease, agreement, licence, permit or other authority mentioned in subsection (1) must be consistent with- - (a) the management principles and any management plan for the national park (Cape York Peninsula Aboriginal land); and - (b) any indigenous land use agreement for the land; and - (c) the indigenous management agreement for the land. - (3) If a lease is granted under subsection (1), the chief executive must, as soon as practicable after the grant, lodge the lease with the registrar of titles for registration.